lsevero/franz/README.md

                                       :summary "fire and forget route"
                                       ; Operation mode, can be :request-response or :fire-and-forget, defaults to :request-response if not available
                                       :mode :fire-and-forget
-                                      ;We can define kafka configs per route as well ;these maps will be merged against the kafka configs above, per-route configs prevail :consumer {}
-                                      :producer {"group.id" "fire_and_forget"
-                                                 }
                                       }}
           ; Avro serialization
           "/avro" {:post {:send-topic "avro"
-                          :consumer {"group.id" "avro"
+                          ;We can define kafka configs per route as well ;these maps will be merged against the kafka configs above, per-route configs prevail :consumer {"group.id" "avro"
                                      "auto.offset.reset" "latest"
                                      "key.deserializer" "org.apache.kafka.common.serialization.ByteArrayDeserializer"